allpix-squared/allpix-squared/src/modules/TransientPropagation/README.md

 and multiplying it with the charge.
 The resulting pulses are stored for every pixel individually.

-The module can produces a variety of plots, including induced charge pulses for individual pixels for every event as well as total integrated charge plots and
+The module can produces a variety of plots such as total integrated charge plots as well as histograms on the step length and observed potential differences.
-It should be noted that generating per-pixel pulses will generate several pulse graphs per event and might result in a slow-down of the simulation process.

 #### Parameters
 * `temperature`: Temperature of the sensitive device, used to estimate the diffusion constant and therefore the strength of the diffusion.
 Defaults to room temperature (293.15K).